Visa Money Arrival Vaccinations

 Tourist Visa VOA

 The VOA is the simplest visa and must be obtained at the first airport or port of arrival in Indonesia, whether you're in transit or at your final destination.
-The maximum stay permitted for this free Visa on Arrival (VOA) is 30 days.
-Count the days properly, because this is not always exactly 1 month.
+The maximum stay permitted for this Visa on Arrival (VOA) is 30 days.
+Count the days properly, because this is not exactly 1 month.
 The day of arrival counts as day 1.

 1. Expiration date of the applicant's passport must be at least 6 (six) months after the date of entry.
-Damaged
+Damaged passports are not accepted.

 2. Exit airline ticket or on-going ticket dated within 30 days after arrival.
+Even if you have plans to extend your VOA.

-4. Buy a Visa on Arrival, VOA, before you queue up for immigration.
+Buy a Visa on Arrival, VOA, before you queue up for immigration.
 The visa fee is IDR 500.000.
-This VOA is extendable with another 30 days, and costs also IDR 500.000 if you do it yourself.
+This VOA is extendable for another 30 days, and costs also IDR 500.000 if you do it yourself.
 If you use an agent the price is almost double, but it saves you 2 trips to immigration office and a lot of paperwork.

 The fee is to be paid in cash or by card.
 If you don't have the exact amount of banknotes needed, the officers return the remaining money in IDR (Indonesian Rupiah).